pixop/video-compare/README.md

 ## Usage

-Launch in disallow high DPI mode.
-Video pixels become doubled on high DPI displays.
-Recommended for displaying HD 1080p video on e.g. a Retina 5K display:
+Launch using the operating system's DPI setting.
+Video pixels are doubled on devices like a Retina 5K display; therefore, it is the preferred option for displaying HD 1080p videos on such screens:

     video-compare video1.mp4 video2.mp4